Juan García Abrego: Criminal career

+The cartel's United States distribution network relied heavily on regional managers.
+Operating from Houston, Texas, high-ranking regional lieutenant Hilario Gonzalez Balderas Sr. served as a primary U.S. distribution operator, managed cocaine logistics, and laundered proceeds for the organization until his federal conviction in 1992.
+He was prosecuted in the U.S. District Court for the Northern District of Texas for engaging in a Continuing Criminal Enterprise (CCE) and conspiracy to transport monetary instruments, which resulted in a mandatory federal life sentence without parole.

 In addition to transporting cocaine for the Cali Cartel, it was believed the García Abrego cartel would also ship large quantities of cash to be laundered.
 The United States Department of Justice would confiscate over US$53 million between 1989 and 1993 that was being laundered through two corrupt American Express employees as proof of such large scale operations.
 In 1994, the United States Drug Enforcement Administration (DEA) believed García Abrego was making as much as US$10 billion per year in profit.
 The following years Fortune Magazine estimated the García Abrego empire to be worth US$15 billion.

 García Abrego was also involved in providing protection to other cartels wishing to operate within corridors already claimed by his organization.
 In the mid-1980s, Carlos Reséndez set up a meeting between García Abrego and Gernando "El Aguacate" Martínez, regarding permission for Martínez to move cocaine through Matamoros.
 García Abrego permitted him to do so in exchange for US$200k per airplane flying through the region.

 It was later revealed to García Abrego that Martínez began moving planes through the region without paying the fee.
 García Abrego reached out to an FBI agent, Claudio de la O., whom he was bribing, to have the men taken care of.
 Claudio de la O. alluded to having the men killed, however they were taken into custody.